awsdocs/aws-deep-learning-amis/doc_source/tutorial-mxnet.md

 # Apache MXNet<a name="tutorial-mxnet"></a>

+## MXNet Tutorial<a name="tutorial-mxnet-overview"></a>

 To activate the framework, follow these instructions on your Deep Learning AMI with Conda\.

-For Python 3 with CUDA 9:
+For Python 3 with CUDA 9 with cuDNN 7:

 ```
 $ source activate mxnet_p36
 ```

-For Python 2 with CUDA 9:
+For Python 2 with CUDA 9 with cuDNN 7:

 ```
 $ source activate mxnet_p27